 - Company Culture Development: Pinning down company values at the start of your business is key for building a healthy work culture for your employees and clients.
 These pillars should come from the top.

-- Hiring: Building an effective team is one of the most important tasks when starting a business.
+- Hiring: Building an effective team is one of the most important tasks when starting a company.
 Have senior employees interview new hires to weigh in on company fit and skill level.

 - Termination: Just as building a team is important, letting employees go is also pivotal.
 When an employee isn’t a good fit, task the job of termination to a senior employee.